 The other tactic is to offer an alternative.
 For example, if a customer comes in looking for a product and can’t find it, instead of them leaving without anything, a sales associate can step in.
 Due to them knowing what the customer wanted, they can offer the next best product.
 Along with an additional product that could complement that item.

 Just a note of warning here: while you can use your customer data to upsell shoppers, it’s not about forcing them to buy more than what they intended to.
 Instead, it’s about giving your customers options.
-It’s also about helping them finding the best solution to their problem.
+It’s also about helping them find the best solution to their problem.

-… better informed sales staff who can offer a personalised service
+… better-informed sales staff who can offer a personalised service

 The obvious benefit of employing a technique such as clienteling in your store is that it will improve the overall knowledge of your sales staff.

 On this point, it’s not only about understanding what your customers need as it’s about knowing about the different products that can fulfil their demands.
-In that way, it’s closely related to our point about upselling - your staff should anticipate rather than reacting to your customers.
+In that way, it’s closely related to our point about upselling - your staff should anticipate rather than react to your customers.